 1. Define the sections of your presentation with use_roadmap()

-2. Tag each slide with a matching data-roadmap value
+2. Tag slides with matching data-roadmap values

 A minimal example looks like this: